huaminghuangtw/Evergreen-Notes/Permanent-Notes/systems-over-goals.md

 ---

-* The worthwhile properties of systems derive from the interactions/connections of its parts
+* The worthwhile properties of systems derive from the interactions/connections of its parts.
-* The power of systems comes from _the cause and effect (i.e., the upstream and downstream)_, which only works when it’s combined and inter-related as an entity
+* The power of systems comes from _the cause and effect (i.e., the upstream and downstream)_, which only works when it’s combined and inter-related as an entity.

 **Examples**
 * The magic of a car is not how its components (engine, doors, tires, seats) work, it’s how the whole car works together within the larger transportation system, i.e., it gets you from point A to point B with a certain speed, comfort level, carrying capacity etc. A car is compared with other systems (bus, train, airplane) by how they each fit into the transportation system.